-The startups in Silicon Valley are utilizing this opportunity and coming up with new technologies to aid in mothers nurturing their infants via improved infant formulae, breast pumps, which are user-friendly.
-The startups which are formed are either focusing on making new formulae or modifying the existing ones to improve their blends.
+The startups in Silicon Valley are utilizing this opportunity.
+Those companies are launching new technologies to aid in mothers nurturing their infants via improved infant formulae, breast pumps, which are user-friendly.
+Even more, the startups are either focusing on making new formulae or modifying the existing ones to enhance their blends.
 Sugarlogix is one such company which is focusing on recreating most commonly found sugars in the breastmilk via state of the art gene-editing tools and technologies.

-Laura Modi, a former Airbnb employee along with her former colleague Sarah Hardy, founded Bobbie Baby.
-They raised 2.5 Mn USD as capital funding for this venture.
-Their company focused on bringing the European formula, which by most of the parents thought to be healthier, to the US market.
+Laura Modi, a former Airbnb employee along with her former colleague Sarah Hardy, have founded Bobbie Baby.
+They have raised 2.5 Mn USD as capital funding for this venture.
+Europe has a set of rules to govern the ingredients that brands use in their products, and some parents trust European formulas are nutritious.
+So Modi had decided to form a start-up that would basically re-develop European formula for the American market.
 But, within ten days, the US FDA issued a warning in June against the consumption of their formula.
-The complaints said that the formula lacked an adequate amount of nutrition for premature and low birth weight babies.
-Also, the formula was manufactured in Germany and then imported to the US.
+The complaints said that the infant formula lacked an adequate amount of nutrition for premature and low birthweight babies.
+Also, the company had manufactured the recipe in Germany and then imported to the US.
 Modi said that their company would overcome these complaints and bounce back in the market with a greater impact.

 Franklin did work as a medical representative before joining the health sector of Janmorgan Media.
 While his past as a writer has helped him write wonderful articles, what really matters is the insight he has in the world of health and medicine.
 He’s also our unofficial diet manager for the office, and you can find him reading some motivational books most of the time.